 The Tunxis Library provides computers with networked printers for student, faculty, and staff use.
 Wireless connectivity is available to the Tunxis community throughout the Library and in the surrounding halls and lounges.
 Visit the Library page for more information and hours.

-The CAD (Computer Aided Drafting) classroom contains student workstations, a laser printer, a plotter, a CAM milling machine, and additional Industrial Technologies Studies hardware.
-Software used in various courses includes: AutoCAD (including modules such as Architectural), DataCad, and CADKEY; and it is also available in the Computer Center’s Open Lab area for student use outside of scheduled class time.
+The CAD (Computer Aided Drafting) classroom (room 3-321) contains student workstations, a laser printer, a plotter, a CAM milling machine, and additional Industrial Technologies Studies hardware.
+AutoCAD (including multiple modules, such as Architectural) software used in various CAD courses is available as well as all the general purpose classroom software.
+AutoCAD is also available in the Computer Center’s Open Lab area for student use outside of scheduled class time.

 Graphic Design Studio

 Students who are taking courses in Graphic Design will find the Graphic Design Studio (room 6-228) well-equipped to meet their design and production needs.
 Macintosh computers, industry-standard software, multi-use printers, a slide/negative scanner, and a CD burner comprise some of the hardware supporting academic studies in Graphic Design.

 Technology Labs in Continuing Education